ppy/osu-wiki/wiki/Beatmaps/en.md

 Beatmaps are game levels in [osu!](/wiki/osu!_glossary), like the stages in the [DS games](/wiki/Glossary/#ds-games).
 In their most basic form, a beatmap have a song and various [hit objects](/wiki/hit_objects) placed according to the rhythm of the music.
 They can also have a background image, video, and/or [storyboard](/wiki/storyboard).

-Beatmaps can be uploaded to the [BSS](/wiki/BSS) (Beatmap Submission System) and are then run through an approval process called [modding](/wiki/modding) in order to maintain the high standards of playability.
+Beatmaps can be uploaded by the [BSS](/wiki/BSS) (Beatmap Submission System) and are then run through an approval process called [modding](/wiki/modding) in order to maintain the high standards of playability.

 You can find beatmaps in the [Beatmaps Listing](https://osu.ppy.sh/beatmapsets) page on osu! web.